 As daughters enter the second decade of life, moms begin to alert themselves to subtle changes that signal the beginning of puberty.
 You look forward—with a little hesitation–to helping your pre-teen navigate the transition to young woman.
 For many of you, we shared the moment of your daughter’s birth, we have enjoyed hearing about childhood milestones at your annual visits, and occasionally you bring us questions about what to expect next.

-As the mother of a young daughter, I share many of your concerns, though my medical training answers the basic questions.
+As the mother of a daughter, I have shared some of your concerns, though my medical training answers the basic questions.
 Your child is about to enter a phase of rapid development like no other time since infancy, and the question we hear most often concerns “what is normal?”
 I’d like to offer a few facts to help you gauge the answer.

 When does puberty occur?